alexandrazolushkina/IntelliJ/tracker_integration.md

     ![](https://github.com/alexandrazolushkina/IntelliJ/blob/master/server_settings.png)

-> _Sasha's comment: Here must be a description for additional configuration required by other trackers, 'cause the set of settings differs from server to server._
+> _Sasha's comment: Here must be a description of how to connect to other trackers, 'cause required connection details differ for different trackers.
+In addition, here must be an example for any generic tracker._

 ### Synchronizing IDEA and your Issue Tracker